DNA replication is described as semiconservative. Which statement... | Study Prep in Pearson+

 Multiple Choice

 DNA replication is described as semiconservative.
-Which statement best explains what semiconservative replication means after one round of replication?
+Which statement best explains why DNA is called semiconservative?

 A